technology-toolbox/website/content/blog/jjameson/2010/04/01/unit-tests-for-icloneable.md

 ---
-title: "Unit Tests for ICloneable"
+title: Unit Tests for ICloneable
 date: 2010-04-01T06:43:00-06:00
 excerpt:
-  "A few years ago I developed a class ( SharePointSearchUrlBuilder ) for working with SharePoint Search URLs.
-The class is used to easily build or parse the various query string parameters used by SharePoint Search (e.g. keywords, search scope, additional..."
+  A few years ago I developed a class ( SharePointSearchUrlBuilder ) for working with SharePoint Search URLs.
+The class is used to easily build or parse the various query string parameters used by SharePoint Search (e.g. keywords, search scope, additional...
 aliases:
   [
     "/blog/jjameson/archive/2010/03/31/unit-tests-for-icloneable.aspx",